SEMP Authentication and Authorization

 • the broker's auth-type configuration changes (for example, from Radius to LDAP, or from one LDAP profile to another).
 If the auth-type configuration changes, the event broker deletes all sessions.

-• an admin user deletes the client's session(s) via SEMPv2 or the CLI
+• an admin user deletes the client's session(s) via SEMPv2 or the Solace CLI.

 When the session terminates for any reason, the associated token immediately becomes invalid and cannot be used again.
 The client must authenticate again to create a new session cookie.